-Full TitlePhase II Study of Palifermin With Leuprolide Acetate For the Promotion of Immune Recovery Following Total Body Irradiation Based T-Cell Depleted Allogeneic Hematopoietic Stem Cell Transplantation Back to top
+Full TitlePhase II Study of Palifermin With Leuprolide Acetate or Degarelix For the Promotion of Immune Recovery Following Total Body Irradiation Based T-Cell Depleted Allogeneic Hematopoietic Stem Cell Transplantation

 An infusion of stem cells from a donor — an allogeneic stem cell transplant — is one way of treating hematologic cancers.
 One potential complication of stem cell transplantation is graft-versus-host disease (GvHD).
 GvHD is caused when cells from the donor view the recipient’s cells as foreign, resulting in symptoms such as rash, diarrhea, nausea, and vomiting, among others.
 Removing the T cells (T-cell depletion) from the donor’s stem cell transplant lowers the risk of GvHD.